How to layer your lighting

 We consider accent lighting to fit into two categories – display lighting and illusion lighting:

-Display lighting: Accent lighting is often used to draw attention to a particular object or area within your home.
+Accent lighting is often used to draw attention to a particular object or area within your home.
 We call this display lighting.
 Adding a fixture like Orbit Table Light to a bookshelf can help illuminate a special award or tilting a Floor Light can highlight your favorite chair.

-Illusion lighting: You can also use accent lighting to get strategic with your space by using illusion lighting.
+If you are strategic about how you space, you can create some wonderful by using illusion lighting.
 If your living room doubles as an entertainment area and a workspace, placing a Floor Light near your couch on one side of the room and a Table Light atop the desk on the other side will create two zones, each illuminated by their own circle of light.
 To make your room appear larger, strategically placing Wall Lights can bounce light around the room, drawing the eyes upward.
 To learn more about accent lighting, check out our blog post deep dive.